firedancer-io/solfuzz-agave/README.md

                  U __sanitizer_cov_trace_pc_indir
 ```

 **Note:** You may have to periodically run `make build` to ensure that Protobuf definitions stay in sync with [Protosol](https://github.com/firedancer-io/protosol/).
 Alternatively, you can run `./scripts/fetch_proto.sh` to keep Protosol up to date.
+Maintainers are expected to bump the `PROTO_VERSION` corresponding to the versioned git tag of the protosol repository when staging new protobuf changes.

 ## Building Targets with Core BPF Programs